vaisx05/smooth-port-scanner/Smooth Port Scanner.md

 ## Description

-This is a simple Python script for performing port scanning on an IPv4 address using the `python-nmap` library.
+This is a smooth Python script for performing port scanning on an IPv4 address using the `python-nmap` library.
 The script allows the user to input an IP address and a range of ports to scan.
 It then scans each port in the specified range and displays its status (open, closed, or filtered).
 The script is intended for educational and learning purposes and should be used responsibly and ethically.

 ### How to Use